crlyhffmn/front_end/README.md

 ## Pages Function
 **Login**
-This page allows users to login with their username and password
+This page allows users to login with their username and password.
+This also grabs userId, email, username for the store.

 **Register**
 This page allows for new users to sign up and collects a username, email, password for the account.

 **ChangePassword**
-Allows users to Change their password after they have logged in
+Allows users to Change their password after they have logged in.
+The call to login using the oldPassword and (when successful) uses put to replace the password in the database.

 **Navbar**
 For user Navigation from page to page. **add explination upon completetion